WHO WE ARE

 From its inception, the CALEP’s mandate has been to provide and promote activities to enhance the value of its membership and promote the role of the landman profession in Canada.
-The CALEP achieves these goals through the volunteer efforts of its members represented by a Board of Directors consisting of 14 elected volunteers.
+The CALEP achieves these goals through the volunteer efforts of its members represented by a Board of Directors consisting of up to 14 elected volunteers.
 The CALEP’s objectives include:

 - promotion of education and training in petroleum land management, including a structured mentorship program, student scholarship program and support of educational institution curriculums, and student body organizations;

 - engagement and input in public and government relations;